AutomatizacionBmt/projectg33-karate-apitesting/README.md

-# API Testing con Karate DSL para la aplicación Redmine
+# API Testing with Karate DSL for app Redmine
 This repository to support the online course.
 This framework supports web services and BDD.

 José Hurtado<br />